nitanmarcel/Py3Tg/README.md

 # Py3Tg
 Execute python3 code directly from telegram using a docker sandbox.
 The bot can be found on telegram [here](t.me/py3tg_bot) but you can also self host it using the instructions below.

+# WARNING ⚠️: I'm not responsible if your system gets destroyed somehow while self hosting this bot.
+In theory this should be secured as long as you don't give root permissions to random telegram users in the `profiles.json` file.
+Docker still has it's flaws, make sure you're running this on a vps where you have nothing to lose,  don't connect to your vps as a root user or any user that doesn't have a sudo password.
 ### Self Hosting

 * Requirements